Prince of Stride

 Prince of Stride (プリンス・オブ・ストライド, Purinsu Obu Sutoraido) is a Japanese multimedia series by ASCII Media Works.
 The project was unveiled in April 2012 in Dengeki Girl's Style.
-It spawned into Light novel, otome game adaptation developed by Kadokawa Games and Vridge for the PlayStation Vita.
-An anime television series adaptation developed by Madhouse entitled Prince of Stride: Alternative (プリンス・オブ・ストライド オルタナティブ, Purinsu Obu Sutoraido Orutanatibu) aired on January 5, 2016, to March 22, 2016.
-And a spin-off manga entitled Prince of Stride Galaxy Rush launched in November 2015 in Dengeki Maoh.
-The series is based around the fictional extreme sport of "stride", which is akin to the real-life extreme sport of parkour.
-Which revolves a team of six to run a relay race through a town.
+It spawned a light novel, as well as an otome game adaptation developed by Kadokawa Games and Vridge for the PlayStation Vita.
+An anime television series adaptation developed by Madhouse entitled Prince of Stride: Alternative (プリンス・オブ・ストライド オルタナティブ, Purinsu Obu Sutoraido Orutanatibu) aired from January 5, 2016 to March 22, 2016.
+A spin-off manga entitled Prince of Stride Galaxy Rush launched in November 2015 in Dengeki Maoh.
+The series is based around the fictional extreme sport of "stride", where teams of six run a relay race including parkour elements through a town.

 Plot

-The series revolves around the extreme sport "Stride", a sport where a team of 5 plus a relationer runs relay races in towns.
-Nana Sakurai, a first-year Hōnan Academy high school student decided join Stride club after she watch Best Stride Ever video two years ago alongside her classmate, Takeru Fujiwara and Riku Yagami.
-Upon learning the Hōnan Stride club has been inactive for two years following a violent incident.
-They decided try to re-establish the school's "Stride" team by recruiting 6 members.
+The series revolves around the extreme sport "Stride", where a team of 5 runners and their information-giving "relationer" completes relay races that take place in towns.
+Nana Sakurai, a first-year Hōnan Academy high school student, decided to join her school's Stride club after she watched a "Best Stride Ever" video two years ago alongside her classmates Takeru Fujiwara and Riku Yagami.
+Upon learning the Hōnan Stride club has been inactive for two years following a violent incident, they decided try to re-establish the school's "Stride" team by recruiting 6 members.
 Both Takeru and Riku asked Nana to become a relationer as well as a manager.
-Their goal is to join other schools to compete and win Eastern Japan's top Stride competition, the "End of Summer" as well develop friendship with Saisei academy stride club who also an idol group called "Galaxy Standard".
+Their goal is to join other schools to compete and win Eastern Japan's top Stride competition, the "End of Summer" as well as developing a friendship with the Saisei Academy stride club, who are also an idol group called "Galaxy Standard".

 Characters

 Hōnan (方南)

-Prior to the series, Hōnan's Stride club used to be a popular club until an accident when its popularity decreases.
-Making it so small that all members automatically enter into the Shogi club (which only has Ayumu) as well since each club must have at least three members.
-In visual novel (with the exception of Ayumu and Yujiro) all Hōnan's Stride club members serves as Nana's love interest.
+Prior to the series, Hōnan's Stride club used to be a popular club until an accident that decreased its popularity, making it so small that all of its members were automatically entered into the Shogi club.
+In the visual novel (with the exception of Ayumu and Yujiro) all of Hōnan's Stride club members serve as Nana's love interests.